simp/simp-doc/docs/getting_started_guide/ISO_Build/Environment_Preparation.rst

 .. code-block:: bash

-  $ yum install docker
+  $ sudo yum install docker

 Allow your (non-root) user to run docker:

 .. code-block:: bash

-  $ usermod -aG dockerroot <user>
+  $ sudo usermod -aG dockerroot <user>

 ..
 NOTE::

   You may need to log out and log back in before your user is able to run as dockerroot.

-Edit ``/etc/docker/daemon.json`` and change the ownership of the docker daemon
+As root, edit ``/etc/docker/daemon.json`` and change the ownership of the docker daemon socket:
-socket:

 .. code-block:: json